Liver transplantation: Cooling

-Between removal from donor and transplantation into the recipient, the allograft liver is stored in a temperature-cooled preservation solution.
+Between removal from the donor and transplantation into the recipient, the allograft liver is stored in a temperature-cooled preservation solution.
 The reduced temperature slows down the process of deterioration from normal metabolic processes, and the storage solution itself is designed to counteract the unwanted effects of cold ischemia.
-Although "static" cold storage method has long been standard technique, various dynamic preservation methods are under investigation.
+Although the "static" cold storage method has long been a standard technique, various dynamic preservation methods are under investigation.
 For example, systems which use a machine to pump blood through the explanted liver (after it is harvested from the body) during a transfer have met some success (see Research section for more).

 Living donor transplantation

 Living donor liver transplantation (LDLT) has emerged in recent decades as a critical surgical option for patients with end stage liver disease, such as cirrhosis and/or hepatocellular carcinoma often attributable to one or more of the following: long-term alcohol use disorder, long-term untreated hepatitis C infection, long-term untreated hepatitis B infection.
 The concept of LDLT is based on (1) the remarkable regenerative capacities of the human liver and (2) the widespread shortage of cadaveric livers for patients awaiting transplant.
 In LDLT, a piece of healthy liver is surgically removed from a living person and transplanted into a recipient, immediately after the recipient's diseased liver has been entirely removed.

 Historically, LDLT began with terminal pediatric patients, whose parents were motivated to risk donating a portion of their compatible healthy livers to replace their children's failing ones.
-The first report of successful LDLT was by Silvano Raia at the University of Sao Paulo Faculty of Medicine in July 1989.
+The first report of successful LDLT was by Silvano Raia at the University of São Paulo Faculty of Medicine in July 1989.
 It was followed by Christoph Broelsch at the University of Chicago Medical Center in November 1989, when two-year-old Alyssa Smith received a portion of her mother's liver.
 Surgeons eventually realized that adult-to-adult LDLT was also possible, and now the practice is common in a few reputable medical institutes.
 It is considered more technically demanding than even standard, cadaveric donor liver transplantation, and also poses the ethical problems underlying the indication of a major surgical operation (hemihepatectomy or related procedure) on a healthy human being.
-In various case series, the risk of complications in the donor is around 10%, and very occasionally a second operation is needed.
-Common problems are biliary fistula, gastric stasis and infections; they are more common after removal of the right lobe of the liver.
-Death after LDLT has been reported at 0% (Japan), 0.3% (USA) and <1% (Europe), with risks likely to decrease further as surgeons gain more experience in this procedure.
+In various case series, the risk of complications in the donor is around 10%, and very occasionally, a second operation is needed.
+Common problems are biliary fistula, gastric stasis, and infections; they are more common after removal of the right lobe of the liver.
+Death after LDLT has been reported at 0% (Japan), 0.3% (USA), and <1% (Europe), with risks likely to decrease further as surgeons gain more experience in this procedure.
 Since the law was changed to permit altruistic non-directed living organ donations in the UK in 2006, the first altruistic living liver donation took place in Britain in December 2012.